tpaschalis/tpaschalis.github.io/_posts/2024-08-12-lock-striping.md

 ### Outro

 And that's about it!
-Let me know where you've seen this technique used in the wild, what other names you have for it, or other techniques you've used to provide concurrent, thread-safe access to maps!
+Let me know where you've seen this used in the wild, what other names you have for it, or other techniques you've used to provide concurrent, thread-safe access to maps!

 Until next time, bye!